An alternative to open surgery - is it right for you?

 - Lung class – Some lung tumors, esophageal cancer and diseases

-- Gynecologic class – Endometriosis, gynecologic cancers (ovarian/cervical cancer), heavy uterine bleeding, incontinence, uterine fibroids, uterine prolapse, ovarian cysts, benign cervical disorders
+- Gynecologic class – Endometriosis, gynecologic cancers (ovarian/cervical cancer), heavy uterine bleeding, uterine fibroids, uterine prolapse, ovarian cysts, benign cervical disorders

 - Head and neck – Head and neck cancer (oropharyngeal cancer), thyroid cancer